jebersole13/jebersole13/README.md

 Hi, I'm Jon.

-I'm an English Educator turned Software Developer living in Japan.
+I'm a Software Developer living in Japan.

 My main webstack is Python with Django for the backend and TypeScript with Astro.JS for frontend.